 They have no interest in the other members, in part because my alternates are not role plays in a computer game.

-Second Life became an extension of our inner world.
+Second Life is an extension of our inner world.

 Sara is the oldest alternate and is the protector.